Information Systems Department

 The IS focus is not programming, although we have some graduates who do that, nor is it networking, although some graduates do that.
-Whatever IS professionals do it usually involves solving business problems or exploiting business opportunities using information technology (IT).
+IS professionals roles usually involve solving business problems or exploiting business opportunities using information technology (IT).
 For businesses today (ebay & Wal-Mart, for example), this is extremely important.
 This means that our graduates need to know something about both business and IT.
-The technology knowledge component in MIS is a lot like what a carpenter would need to know about a hammer.
+The technology knowledge component in IS is a lot like what a carpenter would need to know about a hammer.
 The carpenter doesn't build hammers, but it's important to understand how they work when driving nails.

 More efficient or effective business

 Reliable computer program/technology